Dorcas's story: Recovering from malnourishment in DR Congo

 Treatment using therapeutic food

-Dorcas and her family have been in hospital for two weeks.
+Dorcas and her family stayed in the hospital for a period of two weeks.
 During this time they only had to pay a sum equivalent to 9 euros, with Malteser International covering additional hospital fees incurred during their stay.
-In addition, Malteser International’s health experts organize training for medical personnel in the area on how to quickly identify and treat acute malnutrition.

 Malnutrition inhibits development